pivotal/docs-tas-adapter/install-prerequisites.md

 ----

 > **Note**: v0.1 is a limited beta release, and is only available to invited users.
 If you are interested in testing this version, reach out to your account team.
-After you are invited to participate in the beta testing, download the [Application Service Adapter](https://network.tanzu.vmware.com/products/app-service-adapter/) from Tanzu Network after accepting the EULA.
+After you are invited to participate in the beta testing, you will have access to the [Application Service Adapter](https://network.tanzu.vmware.com/products/app-service-adapter/) from Tanzu Network.

 This beta version requires an experimental version of the Cloud Foundry command-line interface (cf CLI).
 You receive instructions to obtain the cf CLI binary as part of the onboarding process for the limited beta.
 For more information, see the [cf CLI repository](https://github.com/cloudfoundry/cli) on GitHub.